SteelCompendium/data-md-dse/Bestiary/Gnoll Abyssal Archer.md

     up to their speed and makes a [[Free Strike|free strike]].
 - name: Bloodscent
   effect: The abyssal archer can target creatures not at full Stamina with abilities,
-    even if they don’t have line of effect.
+    even if they don't have line of effect.
 abilities:
 - name: Dark Longbow
   type: Action